 “Currently we use thumb drives to transfer data from office to machines and field controllers.
 The files are installed manually.
 We have looked into Wi-Fi and cell phone modems.
 The cost of these services is substantial and we often work in areas without Wi-Fi or cell service.
 I can see us moving to some form of wireless service as cost and technology improves.”

-Many who said they use physical memory cards point out that they can only bring files of a certain size along with them, requiring more trips back to homebase.
+Many who said they use physical memory cards point out that they can only bring files of a certain size along with them.
+This necessitates time-consuming trips back to home-base.

 4. We can share information—but too much info causes confusion

 While the majority of respondents to our survey reported at least one issue sharing information with their field teams, many said they were happy with the consistency of their communication standards.

 However, several of those who said they had no issues bridging the gap between office and field still expressed concern that they weren’t getting the right information to each stakeholder.

 “We have built a proven workflow that speaks well to the field supervisors and has mitigated the majority of problems with getting them the information they need at the right time,” said one VDC manager.
 “We have to be careful though because it is easy to send too much data or make a process too complex.”

 When answers are of the essence, having to sift through large documents with loads of immaterial information, or navigate around an overly complicated platform, can be especially irritating for foremen and project managers.

 On top of that, inadequate mobile devices can make it difficult to access the right information in the field.
 As one senior surveyor points out: “The small screen size can hamper viewing.”